Chilean transition to democracy: Second Piñera administration

-Massive civilian protests started on 18 October 2019, when Chilean people demanded a new constitution, the ability to end the transition period, and start a real democracy.
-The protests have hopes of reducing and eliminating social and economic inequality, improving health, education and other public systems, and ending the current pension system (AFP), amongst other important issues.
-The appointed 26 April 2020 referendum has been delayed to 25 October due to the COVID-19 Pandemic, and the ensuing elections for a Constituent Assembly to write the new constitution have been themselves delayed from 25 October 2020 to 11 April 2021.
-The elections were moved back to 15-16 May 2021 and completed successfully.
+Massive civilian protests started on 18 October 2019, when the Chilean people demanded a new constitution, the ability to end the transition period, and start a real democracy.
+The protests have hopes of reducing and eliminating social and economic inequality, improving health, education and other public systems, and ending the current pension system (AFP), among other important issues.
+The appointed 26 April 2020 referendum has been delayed to 25 October due to the COVID-19 pandemic, and the ensuing elections for a Constituent Assembly to write the new constitution have been themselves delayed from 25 October 2020 to 11 April 2021.
+The elections were moved back to 15–16 May 2021 and completed successfully.